AnkitNigam1985/stratascratch.github.io/SQL Exercises/Solutions/basic-sql-exercises-with-solutions.md

    ```
    *Output:* `112650`

 9. What is the average SAT score by school?
-Rank by highest average SAT score
+Rank by highest average SAT score.

    `Table: datasets.sat_scores`